Common Log Format

-For computer log management, the Common Log Format, also known as the NCSA Common log format, (after NCSA HTTPd) is a standardized text file format used by web servers when generating server log files.
-Because the format is standardized, the files can be readily analyzed by a variety of web analysis programs, for example Webalizer and Analog.
+For computer log management, the Common Log Format, also known as the NCSA Common log format, (after NCSA HTTPd) is a historically standardized text file format from 2004 that was used by web servers when generating server log files.
+Because the format was standardized, the files had been readily analyzed by a variety of web analysis programs, for example Webalizer and Analog.